 Bright Eyes childcare program offers engaging activities for all age groups.
 Even the infants get to participate in the occasional art project.
-We are all about encouraging the kids to be passionate about learning through creative methods.
-Art and music are highly incorporated as well as reading, science, math, dramatic play, manipulatives and much more!
-All activities are geared toward developing the child’s social, emotional, physical, and intellectual needs.
+Through our encouraging and creative methods, the children develop a healthy passion for learning in the subjects of art & music, reading, science, math, dramatic play, manipulatives and so much more!
+Such activities are geared towards developing the child’s social, emotional, physical, and intellectual needs.

-Each Bright Eyes teacher aims to foster every child’s creativity, curiosity, confidence, independence, initiative and persistence as they solve problems and engage in a variety of learning experiences including, but not limited to:
+Bright Eyes teacher's aim to foster every child's creativity, curiosity, confidence, independence, initiative and persistence as they solve problems and engage in a variety of learning experiences that include, but are not limited to:

 In our art room, children explore various mediums including painting, drawing, sculpture, and more.
 Children are introduced to multiple early development concepts through art such as handwriting, numbers, letters, emotions, and much more.
 In addition, teachers review types of art and artists.
 The children are encouraged to replicate different styles to gain further appreciation and understanding of art.

 Music is often heard playing throughout every room.
 Specific songs and genres of music are reviewed with the children.
 Music is heavily featured in our Music/Movement room during physical activity.

 Science and sensory activities are woven into daily lesson plans in an exciting way.
 For example, in the art room, we frequently rotate sensory materials for the sensory table.
 Cause and effect concepts and the fun of predicting “what comes next” are often emphasized.